Best Practices for Conferences

 There are many groups that exist but rarely get a chance to meet in person.
 These activities provide an opportunity for these groups to make stronger connections and plan activities for the future; for example:

-• Face-to-face annual meeting of members of a mailing list
+- Face-to-face annual meeting of members of a mailing list of underrepresented groups with a technical community (e.g. women in a specific technical area).

 It is so much easier to connect when there is a topic of theme in common and you are in your affinity group.
 These activities help to connect within those groups in a much more relaxed environment; for example:

-• Workshop or symposium associated to or sponsored by an established organization as WIE
+- Workshop or symposium associated to or sponsored by an established organization such as WIE

 Many research collaborations and long-term friendships start at conferences.
 Provide spaces for people to connect.
-For example, many conferences have student lounges or rooms with tables to host small meetings.
+For example, many conferences have student lounges or small meeting rooms.

 It is difficult to become part of a community, especially when you are a minority.
 A program such as a mentor-protégé program is targeted at creating networking opportunities for underrepresented groups.